pauldingus/pauldingus.github.io/_projects/(1) Satellite ML.md

 #### *Data Processing*

-Once the raster file is implorted into Python, I split it into 64 x 64 images, matching the original training data format. .tiff files also simply mark any pixels outside the shapefile as black, so I created a basic image mask to exclude images with any of those empty pixels.
+Once the raster file is imported into Python, I split it into 64 x 64 images, matching the original training data format. .tiff files also simply mark any pixels outside the shapefile as black, so I created a basic image mask to exclude images with any of those empty pixels.

 #### *Dealing with Clouds*